substance/interior/_posts/features/0100-01-01-content-is-data.md

 ![](http://substance-assets.s3.amazonaws.com/29/0cff0d34004080f40be83968f81af2/editing.png)

 Substance uses a uniform data format that allows Cross Media Publishing to arbitrary targets such as Print (PDF, LaTex), E-Book (ePub, Kindle) or integration with a website.
 Thus it's also fundamentally different from conventional Wiki Systems, that are based on Hypertext.
 Substance is Open Source, free to use and doesn't introduce vendor lock-ins.

+# Eventually consistent

+Most things in life are not perfect.
+That's also true for every document ever written or to be written.
+Substance supports a workflow that assumes documents will be consistent eventually.
+We claim that it's way easier to reach consistency if you publish early and provide an easy way for collaboration.
+Substance helps with implementing a peer-review process, with every reader being a peer.

 # Content is data